Komotini: Jewish Community

 Writings in the area of ancient Maroneia confirm the presence of Jews in the area.
 In the 16th century the Jewish community of Komotini consisted of Sephardite Jews who were textile and wool merchants.
 Many of the Jews had come to Komotini as immigrants from Edirne and Thessaloniki.
 The Jewish community was concentrated within the ancient walls of the city and was expanded after 1896 to the west, along Makavaion street (renamed Karaoli), where the Jewish school and Jewish club were located.
 The synagogue Beth El was built in the 19th century within the citadel and was enlarged in stages, as late as in 1914.
 The synagogue was used as a stable during WWII, and later stood abandoned for many years.
 After the roof collapsed in 1993, the synagogue was demolished in 1994.
 In 1900 there were 1,200 Jews.
 In 1910 the Alliance Israelite Universelle School started functioning.
 Greek, French and Hebrew were taught in the school.
 In 1912–13 many Jews moved to larger cities such as Thessaloniki and Istanbul.
 After the liberation of Komotini (May 1920) the Israelite community of Komotini had a Cultural Club and Charity organisations.
 During the Bulgarian administration, the Bulgarians (Nazi allies) arrested 863 Jews and sent them to the concentration camp of Treblinka where they were exterminated (28 survived the Holocaust).
 In 1958 the Israelite community was dissolved due to lack of members.
 In 2004 the municipality of Komotini created a memorial (southern entrance of Central Park) for the victims of the Holocaust.

 Geography

 The city stands at an altitude of 32-38m on the Thracian plain near the foothills of the Rhodope Mountains.
 It is situated between two rivers, Boklutzas on the west and Trelohimaros on the east (which form, alongside the Karidia stream, the river Bosbozis).
 There is little urban planning in the older parts of city, in contrast to more recently developed quarters.
 According to the 2011 census, the municipality's population amounts to 66,919, a number that does not include approximately 12,000 resident students, trainees and soldiers.
 There are two airports near Komotini.
 The nearest is in Alexandroupoli (65 km), and the other is in Kavala (80 km).
-It has rail and bus links to all continental Greek cities as well as Istanbul, and the good provincial road network has been supplemented by the new Egnatia Odos motorway.
+It has rail and bus links to all continental Greek cities as well as Istanbul, and the good provincial road network has been supplemented by the new A2 motorway, also known as the Egnatia Odos.